py5coding/py5generator/README.md

 * **static mode**: functionless code to create static images.
 This mode is supported by the py5bot Jupyter notebook kernel and the `%%py5bot` IPython magic.

 py5generator is a meta-programming project that creates the py5 library.
 To view the actual installed py5 library code, look at the [py5 repository][py5_repo].
 All py5 library development is done through py5generator.

-[Detailed installation instructions](http://py5.ixora.io/install/) are available on the documentation website.
-There are some [Special Notes for Mac Users](http://py5.ixora.io/tutorials/mac-users/) that you should read if you use OSX.

 The documentation website, [http://py5.ixora.io/](http://py5.ixora.io/), is very much a work in progress.
 The [reference documentation](http://py5.ixora.io/reference/) is solid but the how-to's and tutorials need a lot of work.
 See the [py5 examples repository][py5_examples_repo] for some working examples.